-Teachers Aid is compatible with Tiger, Leopard, Snow Leopard, Lion and Mountain Lion.
+Teachers Aid for Mac is compatible with Snow Leopard (10.6) and higher.

 Above is the Teachers Aid Control Panel with a Table of Tests and several Controls.
 If a Test has 25 Questions and Answers, it is "Valid" and can be used to create tests.